otrack/cloud-computing-infrastructures/abd/README.md

 **[Task]** Implement the read-repair mechanism of ABD.

 *(hint)*
-To code this part of the algorithm, ww advice you to use a `Pair` object in the value of the `CompletableFuture` (this class is part of the apache-commons-lang3 library).
+To code this part of the algorithm, we advice you to use a `Pair` object in the value of the `CompletableFuture` (this class is part of the apache-commons-lang3 library).
 The pair should store the value and its corresponding label computed during the first phase of a read.
 Both objects are used during the second phase of the read to repair an incomplete write.